Query Processing on Tensor Computation Runtimes: Query Processing on TCRs

 \subsection{Challenges}

 Implementing a query processor on TCRs requires overcoming several challenges.
 After all, TCRs are built for authoring and executing NN models, not relational queries.

 \begin{description}[style=multiline,wide,nosep] \item[C1:\!\!]\emph{Expressivity}.
-Relational queries can contain filters with fairly complex expressions (e.g., {\sc like, in}), sub-queries, group-by aggregates, joins (e.g., natural, anti, semi, outer), etc. It is not clear whether the tensor operations currently available in TCRs are expressive enough to support all these relational operators. \item[C2:\!\!]\emph{Performance}.
-Even if a relational operator is implementable using tensors, it does not automatically lead to good performance, as the example in Listing~3 suggests.
-While people have explored how to effectively use tensor operations for training NNs, it is not clear how to generalize the use of tensor programs beyond NNs and meanwhile achieve good performance. \item[C3:\!\!]\emph{Data Representation}.
-In order to use TCRs as execution engines, relational tables must be transformed into a tensor representation.
+Relational queries can contain filters with fairly complex expressions (e.g., {\sc like, in}), sub-queries, group-by aggregates, joins (e.g., natural, anti, semi, outer), etc. It is not clear whether the tensor operations currently available in TCRs are enough to support all these relational operators. \item[C2:\!\!]\emph{Performance}.
+Even if a relational operator is implementable using tensors, this does not automatically lead to good performance, as the example in Listing~2 suggests.
+In fact, it is not clear whether tensor programs can achieve good performance, beyond NNs. \item[C3:\!\!]\emph{Data Representation}.
+To use TCRs as execution engines, relational tables must be transformed into a tensor representation.
 Previous approaches have explored this challenge (e.g.,~\cite{tcudb}), but their cost of translation is not negligible.
 Furthermore, TCRs commonly do not support strings or date data types. \item[C4:\!\!]\emph{Extensibility}.
-Running relational queries over TCRs opens up several possibilities since it allows to run the same query seamlessly over different hardware (CPU, GPU, ASICs, etc.) and backends (single node, distributed, edge, web browser, etc.).
-A single monolithic compiler architecture does not work in all situations.
-Therefore, \system's design must be flexible enough to address all these use cases. \end{description}
+Running relational queries over TCRs makes running a query seamlessly over different hardware (CPU, GPU, ASICs, etc.) and backends (single node, distributed, edge, web browser, etc.) possible.
+A single monolithic compiler architecture does not work in all situations, therefore \system's design must be flexible enough to address all these use cases. \end{description}